 Another video shows Gaddafi being heaved off the bonnet of the truck and dragged towards a car, then pulled down by his hair.
 “Keep him alive, keep him alive!” someone shouts.

-Another man in the crowd lets out a high-pitched hysterical scream.
+But another man in the crowd lets out a high-pitched hysterical scream.
 Gaddafi then goes out of view and gunshots ring out.
 One of the fighters present said Gaddafi was in a bad way but alive when he was put in the ambulance.

 Yet the ambulance driver, Ali Jaghdoun, said Gaddafi was dead when he picked him up and he then drove the body to the city of Misrata.
 “I didn’t try to revive him because he was already dead,” Jaghdoun said.